New reflections for you on February 13, 2021

 SQUIRRELS EAT POISONOUS MUSHROOMS.
 What more can I add, other than they get hungry.
+Imagine you’re a squirrel and tripping on a magic mushroom.
+No wonder they jump around in such a fervor.
 Squirrels put mushrooms and toadstools up on tree branches to dry before burying them, to preserve them for the winter.
 And then they will eat them.
 And live.
 I also hear that if you put mushrooms out in the sun they will absorb a lot of vitamin D which beats eating sheep lanolin which is where most vitamin D supplements come from.
 I use these instead.
 They are sourced from lichen.
 Who wants to ingest wool byproducts?

 BY MAY OF LAST YEAR I realized that I wouldn’t be leaving the island for anything related to work.
 So I started moving into different rooms of the house for variety while writing and doing design work (I telecommute as the art director for The Bob Mizer Foundation in San Francisco).
 By August my neck was so fucked up from leaning towards my laptop from couches, beds, bathtubs, and lounging chairs I knew I had to make an ergonomic shift to save my cervical spine.
 After different adjustments—like installing a desk in my office that allows me to stand (which helped a lot)—I discovered this miniature table thing that effortlessly extends, shortens, and angles to accommodate wherever I park my ass.
 Highly recommended if you’re like me and need to switch space and vibes up throughout your day.

 Annie Dillard mentions a pond and asks, “Why not?”